 • other third parties who receive limited amounts of information (such as online identifiers) in order to assess whether you have seen an advertisement and whether you took any action based on that advertisement (such as clicking on a link).

 When we share your personal information in this way, we ask the recipients to only use your information where necessary in order to choose whether to use our OBA services.
 However, we cannot control the use these advertisers and agencies will make of your personal information once it is received.
 For further information about how they may use your personal information, we’d recommend reviewing the privacy information provided by the third parties you have given your consent via the Privacy Manager for us to share your data with.

 In addition, if you have registered with Global Player via one of our apps or websites, your user ID will be shared and matched with our insight tools to inform more relevant targeting of audio, video and display advertisements.
 This includes Nielsen Marketing Cloud, a data management platform which is used to select relevant advertising based on your online behaviour.

 You can give and withdraw consent and control which third parties will receive your personal information for OBA purposes via our Privacy Manager.

 g.
 When you use a device such as a smart speaker

 You can access our services through voice-enabled devices, such as an Amazon Alexa or other smart speakers.
 You will be able to link your smart speaker account with your Global Player account.
-Once linked, and provided you have agreed to receive personalised advertising from us (as explained above), you may also receive such advertising via our audio streams when you select them on your smart speaker.
-The company that provides your smart speaker service shares with us an identifier (being a string of characters) with us to enable us to do this, but does not share any other personal data of yours with us and we do not share information we hold about you with your Smart Speaker providers.
+Once linked and provided you have agreed to receive personalised advertising from us (as explained above), you may also receive such advertising via our audio streams when you select them on your smart speaker.
+The company that provides your smart speaker service shares with us an identifier (in the form of a string of characters) to enable us to do this, but it does not share any other personal data about you with us.
+In turn, we also do not share information we hold about you with your smart speaker provider.

 You can choose not to receive personalised adverts at any time by turning this option off in your Privacy Manager.